The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 Duplicate meta tags and H1: How to quickly find and remove duplicate categories

 The most common reason why SEO for online store categories "It doesn't work"—the search engine sees dozens of pages with identical signals.
 A typical scenario: identical H1 tags ("Products"/"Catalog"), templated Titles without further clarification or Descriptions, and copied SEO text.
 As a result, Google doesn't distinguish between categories and subcategories, and rankings fluctuate.
+How to fix them practically:

 • Make H1 strictly commercial and unique for each landing page (group name, without “garbage” additions).